-The bill amends existing zoning laws in New Mexico to eliminate building height restrictions and allow the development of duplexes and townhouses in residential zones, with the exception of historic districts.
+The proposed bill amends Section 3-21-1 of the New Mexico Statutes to eliminate building height restrictions and allow the development of duplexes and townhouses in residential zones, with the exception of historic districts.
 It also permits small-scale commercial uses in residential areas, provided they comply with local regulations regarding traffic and noise.
-The new provisions emphasize the need for zoning authorities to promote neighborhood-scale convenience and enhance community welfare while maintaining specific protections for traditional historic communities.
+The bill specifies that these provisions do not apply to traditional historic communities, which can be designated by a county's board of commissioners upon petition by local electors.

 Statutes affected: